 Since its establishment in 1995 by Stelios Haji-Ioannou, EasyJet has moved from strength to strength.
 Kickstarting its success, the company adopted the highly successful Southwest Airlines model of cost-cutting, which eliminated additional benefits such as free snacks.
 Instead, the model championed additional charges on priority boarding, luggage and food.
 One of EasyJets first forays into expansion happened in 1998 when it purchased a 40% stake in the Swiss airline TEA Basle.
 The airline swiftly became EasyJet Switzerland by 1999 after relocating to Geneva International Airport.

 Further expansions included the acquisition of GB Airways in October of 2007 for £103.5million and by 2013 EasyJet had launched its 100th route from Gatwick Airport.

 As of July 2014, the mastermind behind EasyJet, Stelios Haji-Ioannou, is still connected to EasyJet through the easyGroup holdings.
-This branch of the company owns a 34.72% stake, the largest shareholder and in March of 2013, the airline joined the FTSE 100.
+This branch of the company owns a 34.72% stake, the largest shareholder and in March of 2013, the airline joined the UK Index 100.
 Continuing to flourish despite uncertainty after the Brexit vote, EasyJet will be taking over some of Air Berlin’s old services.
 Up to 25 A320 former Air Berlin aircraft are being leased by EasyJet under its European AOC.
 This was a step forward for EasyJet, who previously only operated out of Berlin Schoenfeld Airport.